 It’s not hard to find Cape buffaloes on an African safari.
 They live throughout Southern and East African, from South Africa all the way to southern Ethiopia.

-Other game everyone wants to see on African safari
+Other popular animals to see on safari

 An African safari isn’t just about seeing the Big Five, of course.
 Other animals high on the collective watchlist are hippos, cheetahs, wildebeests, zebras, all kinds of antelopes, giraffes, hyenas, crocodiles, jackals, warthogs and more.